ugurdonmez/url_shortener/README.md

 - **Axios**: A promise-based HTTP client.
 Used to make asynchronous HTTP requests to our backend.

+- **TypeScript**: A strict syntactical superset of JavaScript, it adds optional static typing.
+It enhances code quality and understandability, making it easier to maintain and scale applications.
+In this project, TypeScript is used to ensure more predictable behavior and to define prop types for React components and return types

+- **Redux**: A predictable state container for JavaScript apps.
+It helps in managing the global state of the application, making the state predictable and easier to debug.
+In our project, it's employed to store the shortened URL data and manage the various states (loading, error, success) associated with the URL shortening process.

 ## ✨ Key Features

 1. **URL Shortening**: Submit a long URL and receive its shortened version.